Check out the descriptions below! We expect to send fieldtrip confirmations to participants by noon March 31.

 Itinerary: McDaniel Slough and Janes Creek >> Wood Creek, including Felt Ranch phase >> Lunch Break at Freshwater Farm or Muni Golf Course patio >> Martin Slough, including muted tide gate >> Lower Elk River – two sites, east and west of Highway 101

-Mattole Coastal Prairie to Estuary
+Mattole Coastal Prairie to Estuary: FULL at this point

 The Mattole Restoration Council is one of North America’s oldest community-led watershed restoration organizations.
 Established in 1983, the Council’s primary mission is to understand, restore and conserve the ecosystems of the Mattole River watershed, with attention to threatened coho and Chinook salmon and steelhead.
 Established in 1980 by Mattole Watershed residents determined to improve and restore the remnant runs of native Mattole salmon, the Mattole Salmon Group was one of the first-citizen led watershed restoration organizations on the West Coast.